|Overall Rating||Liked it!|

 Carving: You could lay this out really well and it felt like a fun carver.
 It’s like riding a camber board with a little early rise in the tip/tail so you only feel a little camber taken out of the turning equation so it’s really fun for laying it out and trying new carves without worrying about the end of the effective edge catching as much as traditional camber.

-Skidded Turns: It’s not super easy like the continuous rocker Bryan Iguchi Pro which is super easy but this is pretty easy for camber for sure.
+Skidded Turns: It’s not super easy like the continuous rocker Bryan Iguchi board, which is super easy, but this is pretty easy for camber for sure.

 Speed: Even though our demo flex was mediumish it still held well when picking it up a bit.
-I bet the production model would be even better.
+I bet the stiffer production model would be even better for really opening it up.

 Uneven Terrain: We had no problem weaving in and out of bumps and it has a touch of a rubbery feel that will absorb the shock so your body doesn’t.
 You could ride this all day on a crowded Sat.

 Powder: So the fender tech makes this board catch free but not floaty.
 It’s good for a camber board with a centered stance but it’s not as good as many of the similar hybrid shapes out there.
-I feel that since fender tech is already taking the effective edge out of the equation you might as well keep going with it in some way so it helps the board float better too.
-It just seems like the tech limits the boards all conditions ability and without better float it’s hard to recommend as a one board solution.
 You would need the rocker version if you want a lot of float but then I don’t like the drive in steep terrain that the continuous rocker solution has.
 If you have another board for real powder days this could work.
+I wish they could tweak the fender tech to also give this board a little more float to compete with many of it’s peers but as it stands it’s not bad for a camber ride.

 Buttering: Ours was very doable when it comes to buttering but not sure about the production model.